-Narooma land use zone mapping

-population.id

-CONSULTATION
+16 Consultation

+Ø

-Council prepared this Statement primarily from building on the extensive consultation undertaken in developing Council's One Community - Community Strategic Plan.
-This involved receiving the community's feedback on what people most like and dislike about Eurobodalla, what residents would like to see retained or changed in future.
+Council prepared this Statement primarily from building on community engagement conducted during the development of Eurobodalla's Community Strategic Plan - One Community.
+This involved receiving the community's feedback on what people most like and dislike about Eurobodalla, and what residents would like to see retained or changed in future.

-Community feedback has also been used from other strategic projects, including:
+Community feedback has also been used from other Council strategic projects, including:

 - Rural Lands Strategy

-- draft Batemans Bay Waterfront Masterplan Activation Strategy
+- Draft Batemans Bay Waterfront Masterplan Activation Strategy

 - Mogo Village Commercial Centre DCP Review

 - Advancing Eurobodalla Economic

 Development Strategy

-- draft Narooma Foreshore and Sporting Precinct Masterplan
+- Draft Narooma Foreshore and Sporting Precinct Masterplan

 It is important to note that the Statement is a working document that will change from review period to review period.
 The Statement will be reviewed every four years in conjunction with the review of the Eurobodalla's Community Strategic Plan and involve public consultation.
-In addition, community feedback received as part of the consultation process in all other land use planning projects across council will be fed into reviewing and revising future Statements.
+In addition, community feedback received as part of the consultation process in all other land use planning projects across Council will be fed into reviewing and revising future Statements.

+Implement, Monitor and Report

+Actionable time frame